Wedding Policies & Guidelines

 If a member of the couple has been previously married, they need the permission of the bishop to proceed with the wedding, ensuring that the previous marriage has achieved appropriate closure and that all concerns and duties regarding former spouses, the care of children, and personal property have been justly and charitably engaged.

 After a couple has made a reservation for a wedding at St. James, the counseling process can begin.
 We recommend the Cathedral Counseling Center for all Chicago-area couples.
 All fees are paid by the couple directly to the Cathedral Counseling Center.
-In addition to counseling, each couple will meet at least twice with the officiating priest.
+In addition to counseling, each couple will meet with the officiating priest.

 Music is arranged in consultation with the director of music, who will guide you in suitable choices.
 Additional singers or instrumentalists are engaged solely through St. James.